aleph-zero-foundation/AlephBFT/docs/src/internals.md

-## 5 Rush Internals
+## 5 AlephBFT Internals

-To explain the inner workings of Rush it is instructive to follow the path of a unit: from the very start when it is created to the moment when its round is decided and it's data is placed in one of the output batches.
+To explain the inner workings of AlephBFT it is instructive to follow the path of a unit: from the very start when it is created to the moment when its round is decided and it's data is placed in one of the output batches.
 Here we give a brief overview and subsequently go more into details of specific components in dedicated subsections.

 1. The unit is created by one of the node's `Creator` component -- implemented in `src/creator.rs`.
 Creator sends a notification to an outer component.
 2. The newly created unit is filled with data, session information and a signature.
 This is done in `src/member.rs`.
 Subsequently a recurring task of broadcasting this unit is put in the task queue.
 The unit will be broadcast to all other nodes a few times (with some delays in between).